David R. Winter

-- I have just finished as one of the principal organizers of Scientiae Belfast 2019 (June 12-15).
+- I was one of the principal organizers of Scientiae Belfast 2019 (June 12-15).
 This annual conference draws more than 150 scholars and explores emerging epistemologies in Europe between ca. 1400 and 1800.
 In addition to helping to organize the conference, I participated in a session on “teaching the uncanny.”

 - I was in the Westfjords, Iceland, studying the Icelandic language in August 2019.
 I also met with Viðar Hreinsson (Reykjavik Academy, Stefansson Arctic Institute) to explore Strandir and Árneshreppur, and to discuss the development of a summer programme (in Iceland) focussing on the environmental humanities in the early modern period.
 My own contribution will centre on the life and works of Bishop Oddur Einarsson (d.
 1630), author of the Qualiscunque descriptio Islandiae.

 - Western Europe in the Middle Ages and early modernity (ca. 1100-1650 CE), exemplaria and pastoral handbooks, the history of the devil, Iceland.